kevupton/laravel-swagger/README.md

 	},
 }
 ```
+*NOTE* The default handler will replace the key with the *static* variable of the same name found in your Controller.
+You may modify this behavior in the section [Editing the Default Behaviour](#custom-handler).

-## CUSTOM HANDLER
+## Custom Handlers
 ### Definition
-Extend the handler class and implement the handle method
+Should you require to change the default behavior of the default handler, you may extend the handler class, and implement the `handle` method, as shown below.
 ```php
 <?php namespace App\Handlers;